Have you ever gotten food poisoning?

 3. Bring Two Coolers

-4. The Airline Food Prep
+4. The Airline Food Prep Method

-You can use this nifty trick to transport your camping dinner!
+Your meal planning will benefit from this nifty trick to transport your camping dinner!

 5. Get Some Ice

-6. Make Your Own Ice Packs
+6. Make Your Own Homemade Ice Packs

-Instead of going to the store to buy those weird blue gel ice packs, you should already have most of the ingredients in your home to make them yourself.
+Instead of going to the store to buy those weird blue gel flexible ice packs, you should already have most of the ingredients in your home to make them yourself.

 If you would like a rigid ice pack, you can soak sponges in water, then throw them in the freezer.

 If you don’t want to create an ice pack, freeze most of the water that you plan on bringing to the campsite.